Nidish05/EXP-2-IMPLEMENTATION-OF-PLAYFAIR-CIPHER/README.md

  ## RESULT:
- The program implementing the Hill cipher for encryption and decryption has been successfully executed, and the results have been verified.
+ The program implementing the PLAYFAIR CIPHER for encryption and decryption has been successfully executed, and the results have been verified.